 2. STRUCTURES OF THE GI TRACT

-- Examine the external anatomy of the GI tract, delineating regions of the gastrointestinal system supplied by the superior and inferior mesenteric arteries
+Examine the external anatomy of the GI tract, delineating regions of the gastrointestinal system supplied by the superior and inferior mesenteric arteries

-- To examine the internal anatomy, tie off small segments (~5-10 inches each) from each region of the GI tract (duodenum, jejunum, ileum, and colon) and cut a longitudinal opening (as shown below) to reveal the inner surface.
+To examine the internal anatomy of the small and large intestine, tie off small segments (~5-10 inches each) from each region (duodenum, jejunum, ileum, and colon) and cut a longitudinal opening (as shown below) to reveal the inner surface.

 NOTE: Check with your lab instructor to determine whether the GI tract of your cadaver is suitable for internal examination - some cadavers may have GI tracts that can be opened along their entire length.

-- Within the duodenum find the openings of the pancreatic and biliary ducts.
+Within the duodenum find the openings of the pancreatic and biliary ducts.

-- Note the differences between the small intestine with its villi and small pouches, and the colon with no villi and large pouches.
+Note the differences between the small intestine with its villi and small pouches, and the colon with no villi and large pouches.
 These differences have key clinical significance and are important to visualize in lab.

-- Look for aggregates of lymph nodules (visible as pale, white patches) in the walls of the small intestine.
+Look for aggregates of lymph nodules (visible as pale, white patches) in the walls of the small intestine.

 3. SUPERIOR MESENTERIC ARTERY

-- Compare the arrangement of the terminal branches of the superior mesenteric artery (vasa recta) to the jejunum and ileum.
+Compare the arrangement of the terminal branches of the superior mesenteric artery (vasa recta) to the jejunum and ileum.

-- When your group has finished examining the gut, place the entire gut into a plastic bag for storage.
+When your group has finished examining the gut, place the entire gut into a plastic bag for storage.

 4. POSTERIOR ABDOMINAL WALL

-- Examine the posterior abdominal wall.
+Carefully remove any peritoneum on the posterior abdominal wall.

 NOTE: In about 50 percent of all cadavers, a dilation called the cisterna chyli is present at the point where the somatic and visceral lymphatics join.
 The lymphatic system is exceedingly variable, and almost any named lymph trunk is apt to take the form of a plexus.

-- Look in the area between the abdominal aorta and IVC, at the approximate level of the celiac trunk/superior mesenteric artery, to determine whether a cisterna chyli is present in your cadaver.
+d.
+Look in the area between the abdominal aorta and IVC, at the approximate level of the celiac trunk/superior mesenteric artery, to determine whether a cisterna chyli is present in your cadaver.
 If your cadaver does not have a cisterna, find a neighbor whose cadaver does and examine it.

-- Trace the renal arteries from the aorta laterally to the kidneys.
+Remove the parietal peritoneum covering the posterior abdominal wall.
+Trace the renal arteries from the aorta laterally to the kidneys.

-- Note the differing pattern of venous drainage on the left versus right sides.
+Trace the corresponding veins on each side and note the differing pattern of venous drainage on the left versus right sides.

-- Find the accompanying gonadal veins coming off the left renal vein and IVC respectively.
+Find the accompanying gonadal veins coming off the left renal vein and IVC respectively.

-- Delicately clean the fatty capsule of the left kidney away from the friable (easily crumbled) suprarenal gland.
+Clean the fatty capsule of the left kidney away from the friable (easily crumbled) suprarenal gland.

-- Attempt to section a suprarenal gland and distinguish the medullary substance from the less vascular cortex.
+Section a suprarenal gland and distinguish the medullary substance from the less vascular cortex.

 5. SECTION THE KIDNEYS

-- Section the left kidney in the frontal plane and study its internal anatomy.
+Once the fat has been removed from the kidney, section the left kidney in the frontal plane and study its internal anatomy.

-- Follow the ureter into the pelvis to where it connects to the bladder at the ventral wall near the pubic symphysis.
+Follow the ureter into the pelvis to where it connects to the bladder at the ventral wall near the pubic symphysis.

 The celoem does not extend far into the true pelvis: thus, there is a peritoneal “roof” to the pelvic basin.
 This “roof” is indented from below by various organs and vessels.
 In the male, the peritoneum dips caudally between the bladder and rectum to form a rectovesical pouch; this is divided into a vesicouterine pouch and a rectouterine pouch by the uterus in the female.

-- Find the rectovesical pouch in the male, and the vesicouterine and rectouterine pouches in the female.
+Find the rectovesical pouch in the male, and the vesicouterine and rectouterine pouches in the female.

-- Examine a neighbor's cadaver of the opposite sex.
+Examine a neighbor's cadaver of the opposite sex.

-8. OPENINGS IN THE DIAPHRAGM
+7. OPENINGS IN THE DIAPHRAGM

-- Examine the diaphragm
+Examine the diaphragm

-- Note the aortic and esophageal openings, and the opening in the central tendon for the inferior vena cava.
+Note the aortic and esophageal openings, and the opening in the central tendon for the inferior vena cava.